Final Mission (2013 film): Soundtrack

 The soundtrack of Final Mission is composed by Hriju Roy Chowdhury.
 The film has 7 original songs which are sung by single singers as well as in duets.
 The soundtrack was released on 30 December 2012.

-Track list

 Critical reception

 Final Mission received average reviews from critics.
 Even, the soundtrack was not well accepted.
 The acting of the cast was praised a lot.
 As a whole, director got nice compliments for his directorial debut.